tdhock/tdhock.github.io/_posts/2024-06-25-application.md

 To work in the LASSO lab, please write an application (1-3 pages), with section headings corresponding to the sections below.
 Ideally, please typeset your response using LaTeX and/or Overleaf, and include a bibliography with at least one citation to the paper you read.
-So I can evaluate your coding and English writing abilities, please do not use AI tools (ChatGPT, Copilot, etc) when writing your application.
+So I can evaluate your coding and English writing abilities, please do copy from AI tools (ChatGPT, Copilot, etc) when writing your application.
+If your application seems to be copied from AI, then that is a [406 error](https://406.fail/), and I will not review it.

 ## Mentorship plan reading and writing application